-Army is one of the most remarkable examples of Getting Crap Past the Radar in the history of cinema.
+Army is one of the most subversive films of all time.
 Kinoshita, an anti-war liberal, was assigned by the Imperial Japanese Army to make a movie glorifying the army and rousing the people of Japan to support the war.
 Instead, Kinoshita managed to smuggle a subtle but powerful anti-war message right under the noses of military censors.
 After the war, Kinoshita would make more overtly anti-war films like Morning for the Osone Family and Twenty-Four Eyes.

 - Alone in a Crowd: Dramatically so, when a weeping, desperate Maka is trying to find her son as he marches away—while everyone else in the crowd is waving flags, giddy with patriotic enthusiasm.

 - An Aesop: The good people of Japan should support the Emperor and the war and not spend their energy on petty squabbles, and they should raise their sons to be soldiers.
 Although, as noted elsewhere on this page, there's a suble anti-war Aesop buried in the movie.